dairof7/holbertonschool-higher_level_programming/README.md

 # Holbertonschool Higher Level Programming

 ## Introduction
-This repository contains all the project tasks of Holberton School higher level programing programl.
+This repository contains all the project tasks of Holberton School higher level programing program.

 ## Table of Contents
 * [About](#About)